carbon-language/carbon-lang/docs/design/generics/details.md

 Some other ideas we have considered lack the consistency between internal and external conditional conformance:

--   One approach would be to use implicit arguments in square brackets after the `impl` keyword, and an `if` clause to add constraints:
+-   One approach would be to use deduced arguments in square brackets after the `impl` keyword, and an `if` clause to add constraints:

 ```